 My father's birthday was in June, as is Father's Day, so I guess it's only natural that memories of him percolate to the surface every year around this time.
 It's hardly believable to me that almost 50 years have passed since the event, but I can still vividly recall the day he died.

 He was at home in bed, in the house he had built with his own two hands.
 My mother had me released early from school that day, something she had never done before.
 Yet I fully comprehended the significance of the act.
 I knew I had been summoned to be there at the end.

 My father was not one to give up in the face of adversity, but at that point he had probably fought death too long; the cancer ate away at his vital organs as if some internal demon had taken possession of them.

 He became almost unrecognizable to me.
 I remember sitting by his bed that day, a foreboding rattle emanating from his chest and the smell of death in the air.
 This was an experience 16 year-olds are not wired to witness, much less deal with.

 Then suddenly he was gone, and with him the end of any additional memories that would be forged between us.
-I remember staring at his exhausted and broken body trying to absorb what had just occured and thinking to myself:

 I suppose every boy believes his father is the wisest, bravest man on the planet, but as I entered my mid-teens -- just about the time that dreaded disease began to ravage his body -- I morphed into a rather indifferent, self-absorbed post-adolescent.
 Not a single tear did I shed that day.